MicrosoftDocs/EdgeEnterprise/edgeenterprise/configure-edge-with-intune.md

     ![Search results](./media/configure-edge-with-intune/create-profile-configuration-settings-tab-search.png)

 11. After you find the setting you intend to configure, select it to expose the values you can set.
-In this example we selected "Configure the home page URL", which is shown in the next screenshot.
+In the next screenshot we selected "Configure the home page URL" as an example.

     ![Configure the home page URL policy](./media/configure-edge-with-intune/create-profile-configuration-settings-tab-edit-pol.png)